 There are at least seven words referencing bread in the Hebrew language version of the Old Testament and three Greek words referring to it in the New Testament.
-Mentioned at least 492 times in the original languages of the Bible, it is easy to see how important this food was to everyday life.
+Mentioned at least 492 times in the original languages of the Bible, it is easy to see how important bread was to everyday life.

-In Biblical times (for most people in and near Israel), bread was a part of a basic diet that included vegetables, fruit, olives and cheese.
+In Bible times (for most people in and near Israel), bread was a part of a basic diet that included vegetables, fruit, olives and cheese.
 Meat and fish were seldom eaten (herded animals were needed for work and producing milk) except for special occasions (Genesis 18:7), or keeping one of God's Holy Feast Days (Exodus 12:1 - 8, Deuteronomy 14:26, etc.) or by those who were wealthy (1Kings 4:23).

 Bread was usually composed of the simple ingredients like flour, water and salt.
 Olive oil was sometimes added if it was to be used in the worship of God (Leviticus 2:4, etc.).
 It could have leavening (such as yeast) in it to make it rise (Leviticus 7:13, 23:17, 20), but it did not have to.
 This was especially the case for bread made during the Passover Festival season (Leviticus 23:5 - 7, Exodus 12:8, 15 - 20).

 In ancient Israel this staple was made from wheat or barley.
 God told them, just before the entered the Promised Land, that it was blessed with an abundance of these two crops (Deuteronomy 8:8).
 Since barley was usually cheaper to purchase, the poor usually bought it to make flour even though the loaves it produced were heavier, thicker, and less pleasant tasting that those made from wheat.